 - Instantaneous flow rate display: The display must be in digital format showing instantaneous flow rate in litres per second, with a minimum indication of 1 decimal point.
 The indicator is to be clearly marked as displaying in litres per second.

-- External output plug: There is to be an Amphenol 6 pin output plug (part number MS 3102E14S-6P) with dust cover (part number MS 25043-14) from the flow meter.
-The plug is to be located above ground and within 2 metres of the sample point.
+- External output plug: The flow meter must have an Amphenol 6 pin output plug (part number MS 3102E14S-6P) with dust cover (part number MS 25043-14).
+The plug is to be located above ground and within 2 metres of the sample point and:

-- The output pulse is to be set at one (1) pulse per 100 litres.
+- The output plug is to be set at one (1)pulse per 100 litres.

 - The plug is to be wired as follows:

-- If no chart recorder is required a 4-20 mA output signal must be available at points E and F on the pulse plug, as follows:
+- If no chart recorder is required a 4-20 mA output signal must be available at points R and F on the pulse plug, as follows: